Life Admin Hub › Tax › HECS Repayments Guide – Everything you need to know

 1. Claim all the deductions you can

-To reduce your assessable repayment income, you should claim as many deductions as possible.
-This is made easier by using the OCL platform to do your tax return.
-Reducing your assessable income means paying less tax and reduces the amount you are required to pay for your HECS loan.
+Reducing your taxable income, reduces your HECS repayments.
+To reduce your assessable repayment income, you should ensure you claim all your tax deductions.
+This is made easier by using the One Click Life platform to do your tax return.
+Reducing your assessable income also means paying less tax.

 2. Make additional HECS repayments